lz118/RGBT-Salient-Object-Detection/Readme.md

 # RGBT-Salient-Object-Detection

-A resource collection of RGBT Salient Object Detection.
+A resource collection of RGBT salient object detection.